rakhafahimshahab/bambangshop/README.md

 - Benefits: This approach adheres to the Single Responsibility Principle and can lead to cleaner, more organized code that is easier to manage and test.

 ##### Implications of Using Only the Model
-- Increased Complexity: If business logic and data access are not separated from the model, each model becomes more complex and harder to maintain.
-It would need to handle not just data properties but also complex interactions and transformations.
-- Code Coupling and Maintenance Issues: Mixing data access with business logic can lead to tightly coupled code that is difficult to modify and extend.
-For instance, changing the data source or business rule might require changes to the model, affecting other parts of the application that use the same model.
-- Example: Consider a scenario where changes to the notification logic (like conditions under which notifications are sent) require modifications to the database schema or queries.
+Consider a scenario where changes to the notification logic (like conditions under which notifications are sent) require modifications to the database schema or queries.
 If these aspects are entangled within a single model, each change could necessitate significant testing and adjustment across related functionalities.

 ##### Exploration of Postman
 - Tool for API Testing: Postman is a powerful tool for testing APIs.
 It allows you to send requests to the server and inspect the responses without writing any client code.
 This can speed up testing and debugging during development.
 - Features of Interest: Postman can automate tests for APIs, ensuring that each endpoint behaves as expected after changes.
 This is particularly useful for regression testing.
 You can set up different environments (e.g., development, production) in Postman, which makes it easier to test different configurations or stages of your application without changing your code.
 Allows teams to share collections of API requests, ensuring that everyone is testing with the same parameters and settings.
-- Benefits for Projects: Discuss how these features can help in your group project and future software engineering tasks, particularly in ensuring that your back-end services work correctly before integrating them with front-end applications.

 #### Reflection Publisher-3
 ##### Observer Pattern Variations Used in the Tutorial